axflow/axflow/docs/development.md

 npm run query -- --store=pinecone --query="How do I do X where X is something in my documents?" --filterTerm='San Francisco' --topK=3
 ```

+You can also use chat completions with `npm run openai:chat-completion` using the same options as above.